-All:

-This checkbox will toggle all or none of the AppBuilder blocks.
+The "All" checkbox will toggle all or none of the AppBuilder blocks.

-Obsolete Announcement:

-This is a special block that can be searched for.
+The "Obsolete Announcement" checkbox is for a special block that can be searched for.
 There are no known issues with having this block type.
 To simplify trouble-shooting efforts, applications with this block type should be opened and saved with the AppBuilder editor to bring the block up to the latest version.
 To ensure that this change is saved, it may be necessary to move a block in the design (and then move it back to its original position) to signal to AppBuilder that a change has been made.